 2.10.2-flip.mp4 01:07-01:12

 Talent transferring the FDB muscles from the dissection chamber to a glass vial containing dissociation solution.
-TXT: Similarly transfer EHL, PL, and PDQA muscles into a dissociation solution
+TXT: Similarly transfer FDB, EHL, , and PDQA muscles into a dissociation solution

 Perform longitudinal or diagonal cuts on the soleus muscle following the central tendon, cutting approximately 80% of its length [1].
 For the EDL (E-D-L) muscle, follow one or two tendons and cut about the same length as the soleus [2].
 Place each pair of muscles in glass vials containing 1 milliliter of dissociation solution [3].